-U.S. House Passes Historic Bill to Grant D.C.
+U.S. House Announces Historic Floor Vote for D.C.
 Statehood

-S.631 has gained momentum in the past few weeks, as the Trump Administration ordered in troops and helicopters to intimidate D.C. residents, including the use of tear gas to clear a peaceful protest so President Trump could take a photo in front of a church.
-Additional focus has also come onto how denying a plurality Black jurisdiction full voting rights is a racial justice issue.
-In the past month, Senators Jacky Rosen (D-NV), Debbie Stabenow (D-MI), Gary Peters (D-MI), Jon Tester (D-MT), and Maria Cantwell (D-WA) became co-sponsors of the legislation.
-41 of the 47 senators in the Democratic caucus have now signed onto the bill, but Senator Angus King has not.
+Companion legislation in the U.S. Senate (S. 631) has gained momentum in the past few weeks, as the Trump Administration ordered in troops and helicopters to terrorize D.C. residents, including the use of tear gas to clear a peaceful protest so President Trump could take a photo in front of a church.
+In the past week, Senators Jacky Rosen (D-NV), Debbie Stabenow (D-MI), Gary Peters (D-MI), and Jon Tester (D-MT) became co-sponsors of the legislation.
+40 of the 47 senators in the Democratic caucus have now signed onto the bill.

 Prior to the Trump Administration militarizing the nation’s capital, African-Americans there were already suffering disproportionately from the COVID-19 pandemic.
 Most of those infected in D.C. are people of color, and 75% of those who have died are African-American.